-- Get the big picture.
-Employees can learn more about their retirement resources and benefits by viewing their myNCRetirement Statement in ORBIT (formerly known as Annual Benefits Statement). - Make a one-time contribution to the plan(s).
-Employees can contribute additional compensation or payouts on a one-time basis, such as longevity, vacation and/or bonus leave payments.
-For more information, refer to our One-time Contribution Flyer found on NCPlans.prudential.com. - Roll over money into a plan account from another qualified retirement plan.
-As long as he employee has a balance in the plan(s), they can roll money into their NC 401(k) and/or NC 457 Plan account.
-To learn more, check out our Rollover Brochure at NCPlans. prudential.com.
-Consider these advantages:
+- Ability to make a one-time contribution to the Plan(s).
+In addition to your employees' regular payroll deductions, they may want to consider contributing additional compensation or payouts on a one-time basis, such as longevity, vacation and/ or bonus leave payments.
+For more information, refer to our One-time Contribution Flyer found on myNCPlans.com. - Roll over money into a Plan account from another qualified retirement plan.
+As long as your employee has an account in the Plan(s), they can roll money into their NC 401(k) Plan and/or NC 457 Plan account.
+To learn more, check out our Rollover Brochure on myNCPlans.com.